Arlene Forman, Associate Professor, Department Chair

 New students considering a major should take a Russian language course in their first semester.
 New students with or without previous training are encouraged to take related courses in translation, such as Russian literature, culture, history or politics, during their first year.

 The department strongly encourages all students interested in Russian to spend a semester, year, or summer abroad.
 Students can apply to a number of Oberlin-affiliated programs in Russia, including the Bard-Smolny program in St. Petersburg, the Middlebury College programs in Moscow, Yaroslavl, and Irkutsk; and the American Council of Teachers of Russian programs in Moscow, Saint Petersburg, and Vladimir.
 Some programs, including the one offered jointly by the Moscow Institute of Social and Political Studies and the International University of Moscow, accept students without previous language training.
 Students interested in drama can participate in the Moscow Art Theater program, sponsored by the National Theater Institute.
-For further information on these and other programs, contact Ms. Forman, Mr. Newlin, Mr. Scholl or Ms. Solovieva.
+For further information on these and other programs, contact Ms. Forman, Mr. Newlin, Ms. Solovieva or Mr. Scholl.

 Students on financial aid should consult the Director of Financial Aid before planning to participate in any of the aforementioned programs.